luiscardenas97/CSE_212/2-linked-list.md

 <br>

-The following link will give you access to a free library of pictures you can use to add to the linked list and test the program: [Pictures](https://drive.google.com/drive/folders/1U-Nlk2GGDAqfBnes4ZAHNrCecyyNyhnX?usp=sharing)
+The following link will give you access to a free library of pictures you can use to add to the linked list and test the program.
+The pictures were obtained from unsplash.com a free online source of images: [Pictures](https://drive.google.com/drive/folders/1U-Nlk2GGDAqfBnes4ZAHNrCecyyNyhnX?usp=sharing)

 <br>